Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 They can also include funding or provide encouragement to program staff to write up their program results for publication.
 Publication in a peer-reviewed journal is an important step in making a program or model part of the evidence base.

 Funders are in a great position to identify projects that were particularly successful.
 They can recognize those programs themselves through an award or honor or recommend the projects to other sources that identify model programs.
-RAC's Rural Health Models & Innovations Hub, for example, is a collection of rural project examples, including evidence-based approaches.
-RAC welcomes suggestions for additions to the Hub.
+RAC's Rural Health Models & Innovations, for example, is a collection of rural project examples, including evidence-based approaches.
+RAC welcomes suggestions for additions to this collection.